raphamorim/raphamorim.github.com/_posts/2014-12-15-Some-Games-You-Should-Play-Before-You-Die.md

 ![Radiata Stories](/assets/images/posts/games/radiata-stories.jpg)

 Think of game with good plot, conversation (one of the best I've ever seen) and extremely free gameplay.
-Well, that's Radiata Stories
+Well, that's Radiata Stories!

 With extremely well crafted and funny dialogues.
 Radiata is certainly one of the games that deserves a seal of one of the best RPGs.